Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Experiments

 \paragraph{Probing Classifier Training} We train a logistic regression probe on attention-derived features using standard cross-validation and regularization.
 Additional training details are in Appendix~\ref{sec:appendix-probingdata}.

-\paragraph{Compression Strategy} Sentinel performs length-controlled context compression by ranking sentences with the probing classifier and selecting a top-ranked subset under a specified budget.
+\paragraph{Compression Strategy} Sentinel compresses context by ranking sentences with the probing classifier and selecting a top-ranked subset under a predefined budget.
 Selected sentences are concatenated in their original order and passed to the downstream LLM.

-We consider two budget settings, both measured using the target model’s tokenizer: (i) a fixed token budget $B$ (e.g., 2000 tokens), where sentences are selected until the budget is reached; and (ii) a compression ratio $\tau \in [0.1, 0.5]$, where the retained sentences do not exceed a fraction of the original context length.
+We consider two budget settings, both measured using the downstream model’s tokenizer: (i) a fixed token budget $B$ (e.g., 2000 tokens), where sentences are selected until the budget is reached; and (ii) a compression ratio $\tau \in [0.1, 0.5]$, where the retained sentences do not exceed a fraction of the original context length.

 \paragraph{Proxy Model Setup}